lightamadi-stack/BugSigDB-Curations/README.md

 - A portfolio of my microbiome curation work
 - Documentation of my contributions to BugSigDB
 - A reference for future microbiome-related projects
-- Evidence of open-source contributions
+- Record of open-source contributions

 ---